PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     *  Author: Input the first author’s last name only
     *  Year: Input the year the paper was published, not submitted, reviewed, or anything else
-        * For unknown information, input NA
+    *  Fill out Title, Journal, Vol, & Pg.
+For unknown information, input NA
-    *  URL: web address of the article, preferably from publishers website
-    *  PDF: URL of the PDF of the article
     *  DOI: the 'digital object identifier'.
 If DOI is available, PDF and URL are optional.
 This can be located in the article or in the article website.
 Use Ctrl+F 'DOI' to find it.
 Some older articles do not have a DOI.
+    *  URL: web address of the article, preferably from publishers website
+    *  PDF: URL of the PDF of the article

 ### 5.2 Adding a Site